snakypy/dotctrl/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-DotCtrl could always use more documentation, whether as part of the
+Dotctrl could always use more documentation, whether as part of the
-official DotCtrl docs, in docstrings, or even on the web in blog posts,
+official Dotctrl docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback